MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Windows-MediaPlayback-OC.md

 # Removable Package: Microsoft-Windows-MediaPlayback-OC
 ## Microsoft-Windows-MediaPlayback-OC
-A component of the [Media Feature Pack](/windows/win32/wmdm/windows-media-device-manager-architecture) supporting Windows Media Player.
+Controls availability of the *Media Features" and "Windows Media Player" options for the *Turn Windows features on or off* user experience in Control Panel.
+Removing this package will remove these options from *Turn Windows features on or off*.

-Approximate on-disk footprint: TBD
+Approximate on-disk footprint: 0 KB

 ## Removing Package